-Join George Maestri for an in-depth discussion in this video Modeling and sculpting objects, part of Getting Started in 3D and Animation.
+Join George Maestri for an in-depth discussion in this video Modeling and sculpting objects, part of 3D and Animation Careers: First Steps.

 - The first step to building a 3D scene is creating the objects in the scene.
 This process is called modeling, and it is the foundation on which everything else rests.
 Modelers are digital sculptors.
 They spend their time creating wireframe meshes.
 Wireframes outline a 3D surface that will later be textured, animated and rendered.
 Models typically start with primitive objects, such as cubes or spheres.
 Details are added a step at a time, and further refined to create the basic shape of the object.